RSTBC response to COVID-19

 - Campers are expected to carry out their own garbage, "Pack it in, Pack it out"

-- The public is reminded to maintain safe physical distances of at least two meters and choose low risk activities while using trails
+- The public is reminded to maintain safe physical distance and choose low risk activities while using trails.

-- Facilities such as overnight shelters, back-country cabins, day use shelters, and other related infrastructure will be re-opened on a case-by-case basis.
-Some facilities may remain closed all season
+- Facilities such as overnight shelters, back-country cabins, day use shelters, and other related infrastructure are open for use with some exceptions.
+Some facilities may remain closed.

-- Facility users are reminded to follow physical distancing requirements as set out by the PHO
+- Facility users are reminded to follow physical distancing and mask requirements as set out by the PHO

 - Occupancy limitations may be in effect